bespinian/k8s-application-best-practices/README.md

 # caas-best-practices

-Best practices for deploying workload to Kubernetes.
-This repo is in English in order to accommodate multiple audiences (Swisscom, customer, customer's suppliers).
+Best practices for applications on Kubernetes.

 ## Best practices